It’s getting harder to get your content read by prospects.

 Produce Content To Distribute Across Platforms

 Create content that is engaging.
 Use the intelligence mined during planning.
 Align your content marketing with the target audience’s favorite “watering holes”, aka distribution platforms.
+Listen to a recent podcast guest, Chief Marketing Officer Mary Clark from Syniverse: Proven Steps to Earn Brand Preference with Content Marketing.

 The key to linking production to publishing is placement.
 Certain types of content are more appropriate for certain channels.
 Here’s a breakdown of the top few: